EMBA – the International Dual Degree Program

 Most industries are currently exposed to the galvanizing forces of globalization.
 Global operations are no longer confined to mining, petroleum, or manufacturing firms but include also a growing number of small firms, even start-ups including born globals, that are looking for global opportunities.
 This course is designed to provide theoretical and practical frameworks that enable managers to formulate and implement an effective global strategy, specifically in the context of emerging Asian economies.

 We will examine how multinational corporations can create and manage competitive advantages in response to the opportunities and challenges they encounter in global competition.
 The major objectives of this course can be categorized as follows:

 Please note that courses and dates can be subjects to change.

 You will receive a grade for each of the 17 courses in our program.
 Your professors will evaluate your performance through individual online exams, group homework and case studies, individually written papers, presentations, and class participation.
-To culminate what you learned throughout the program, you will work in small teams on a real-life start-up idea and present your “capstone projects” to a jury of experts.
-After successfully completing this step, you will earn an MBA from the University of Rochester.
-You also have the opportunity to submit a Master’s Thesis for an EMBA from the University of Bern (dual degree).
+To culminate what you learned throughout the program, you will develop and present an innovative project for your own company.
+Your final step is submitting the related project paper.
+After successfully completing all assignments, you will earn an MBA from the University of Rochester and an EMBA from the University of Bern (dual degree).

 Classes are made up of executives and managers whose backgrounds include finance, manufacturing, business administration, IT, engineering, law, medicine, and other fields.